raymondworkshop/dev.programming/2htdp/note.md

 #### experiment
-* fix the image error
+* fix the issue - cannot display the image to use 2htdp/image directly

 #### reference
 * [how to design programs-2nd](https://htdp.org/2018-01-06/Book/index.html)